 FaDSS - Family Development and Self-Sufficiency

 New Opportunities is excited to offer the Family Development and Self-Sufficiency (FaDSS) Program to provide support and advocacy to low-income families.
-This state-funded program through the Iowa Department of Human Services is available in Audubon, Boone, Carroll, Dallas, Greene, and Guthrie counties.
+This state-funded program through the Iowa Department of Human Services is available in Audubon, Boone, Calhoun, Carroll, Dallas, Greene, Guthrie and Sac counties.

 The FaDSS program helps families work towards achieving self-sufficiency and family stability.
 The program works to support, empower, and assist families to reach goals such as:

 Build financial literacy skills

 Greater health and stability for the whole family

 The FaDSS program is available to families headed by an individual who is receiving Family Investment Program (FIP) benefits and/or families with an income level of 175% or below.